aristanetworks/anta/docs/faq.md

     The `user` is the one with which the ANTA process is started.
     The `value` is the new hard limit.
 The maximum value depends on the system.
 A hard limit of 16384 should be sufficient for ANTA to run in most high scale scenarios.
 After creating this file, log out the current session and log in again.

+    !!! tip "Large Scale Deployments"
+        For detailed information about managing file descriptors and other resource limits in large scale deployments, please refer to the [Scaling ANTA](advanced_usages/scaling.md#resource-management) guide.

 ## `Timeout` error in the logs

 ???+ faq "`Timeout` error in the logs"